06 Jun How to Connect AdvancEd Accreditation with Improvement Planning

 Anahi and the CLT looked to Atlas as a clear and visual way to display the progress, such as exemplary units, alignment of assessments to the learning goals, before and after units, differentiated instruction, project-based learning, and technology integration.
 Here are some of the Dynamic Reports that Anahi and the Core Leadership Team added to their dashboard:

-Meeting accreditation recommendations and school improvement should be connected.
-Anahi showed us that with a cohesive strategic plan and strong team you can successfully prepare for your next accreditation visit and meet your school improvement plans.
+AdvancEd accreditation recommendations and school improvement should be connected.
+Anahi showed us that with a cohesive strategic plan and strong team you can successfully prepare for your next AdvancEd accreditation visit and meet your school improvement plans.